ProtProtocols/protprotocols.github.io/_pages/documentation_pages/development_docker_protocols.md

 In the code above, we copy our `install_packages.R` script into the image to then use it through the `Rscript` command to install all required R packages.

 As you saw, the commands in a `Dockerfile` are basic Linux commands executed in the containers shell.
-We use a bit more comples commands to install tools like SearchGUI and PeptideShaker:
+We use a bit more complex commands to install tools like SearchGUI and PeptideShaker:

 ```Dockerfile
 RUN mkdir /home/biodocker/bin